Last Updated on 17 September 2024 by Cycloscope

 Overall hiking time: 2hrs up 1.5hrs down (varies depending on fitness)

 The hike itself is a circular loop from the town of Randa, which is just down the valley from its famous cousin – Zermatt.
 Home to the even more famous Matterhorn mountain.
 As such, you can do the hike in either direction.
-However, the right hand side is a little more gradual and therefore recommended.
+However, the right-hand side is a little more gradual and therefore recommended.
 Just keep in mind that that also means your descent will be steeper.

-The path winds its way slowly but steeply through the forest on both sides and is rarely supplemented with any hand holds or rails that I can recall.
+The path winds its way slowly but steeply through the forest on both sides and is rarely supplemented with any handholds or rails that I can recall.
 As such, be aware this is a wild hiking path.
-And for most of the hike you won’t see a lot, until you reach the bridge.
+And for most of the hike, you won’t see a lot, until you reach the bridge.
 So, it’s a surprise of sorts, both seeing the bridge and suddenly seeing the stunning mountains around you.

 The Charles Kuonen Suspension Bridge itself was actually constructed to replace an older one that is part of a longer walk along the Mattertal called the Europaweg.
 So, you can do a longer walk if you wish.
 However, the bridge itself is definitely a goal worth reaching.
-The views are stunning, and the experience of standing in the middle of it are second to none.
+The views are stunning, and the experience of standing in the middle of it is second to none.

 The complete hike is around 7.25km or 4.5 miles from the town center and back.
 In terms of elevation, the bridge is around 2100ft or 650m above the town.
 This is where fitness comes in.
 Ascending anything over a few hundred meters is doable, but if you are very unfit, I would not recommend it.